jemmy512/software-engineer/DesignPattern/README.md

 ## Chain
 1. Definition
     * Avoid coupling the sender of a request to its receiver by giving more than one object a chance to handle the request.
 Chain the receiving objects and pass the request along the chain until an object handles it.
+2. Applicability
+    * Implement filter, intercepter.
+    * Let user add new functionality without change the framework.

+## Iterator

 ## State
 1. Definition
-    * Allow an object to alter its behavior when its internal state changes.The object will appear to change its class.
+    * Allow an object to alter its behavior when its internal state changes.
+The object will appear to change its class.
 2. Three Implementation ways:
     1. branch logic method
     2. look-up table
     3. state mode: avoids judging branch logic by dividing event-triggered state transitions and action execution into different state classes.

-## Iterator

 ## Visitor
 1. Definition
     * Allows for one or more operation to be applied to a set of objects at runtime, decoupling the operations from the object structure.
+2. Intent
     * The visitor pattern aims at a group of objects inherited the same parent class, or implement the same interface.
     * In different application scenarios, we need to perform a group of unrelated operations on this group of objects, to avoid frequent code changes and classes are not single responsibility, we decouple the objects and operations, extract those operations into separate subdivided classes.
 ## Memoto